scape-ventures/stencil/.github/SECURITY.md

 ## Public Disclosure Process

+We very much appreciate your efforts to improve the security of our open source software and responsible disclosure and will make every effort to acknowledge your contributions.

 We will investigate all reports and you will receive a response from the lead maintainer as soon as possible, indicating the next steps in handling your report.
 If the issue is confirmed, we will release a patch as soon as possible,